 To ensure accuracy, the hammer is calibrated before use.

 The operator presses the tip against the concrete surface and records the reading.

 The readings are then compared to a chart that lists the compressive strength of concrete for different readings.

 This way, the Schmidt hammer is a reliable, quick, and easy-to-use tool that provides accurate results for testing the strength of concrete.

 As a result, the Schmidt hammer has become a valuable instrument in the construction industry.

 Thus ensuring the quality and safety of concrete structures.

 The use of this tool allows engineers to detect any weaknesses or defects in concrete.
 These can be addressed before the construction process is completed.
 Ultimately contributing to the longevity and durability of the structure.

 How can Structural Repairs help?

-Structural Repairs are able to provide tests on-site with instant reporting which can save you days of painstaking effort compared to alternative methods such as coring.
-With dedicated experts in concrete repair, we are also on hand to provide solutions should the results not be favourable.
+Structural Repairs offers on-site testing with instant reporting, which can save you days of laborious effort compared to alternative methods such as coring.